qq-dai/maximalUncertainClique/readme.md

-# Contents
-This repository contains implementations of algorithms for maximal clique enumeration on uncertain graphs, appeared in:

-*SIGMOD2022* - Fast Maximal Clique Enumeration on Uncertain Graphs: A Pivot-based Approach

 # Compile
-using cmake to compile the source files.
+Using cmake to compile the source files.
 For instances,
 ```
 cd biclique
 cmake .